gilbertoalexsantos/bluconsole/README.md

 Right click on the Log, and copy the text to the Clipboard.
 Simple like that!

-### Default filter
+#### Custom filters

-If you catch yourself filtering always by the same query, just put that in the FilterSettings (Editor Default Resources/BluConsole/BluLogSettings).
+If you catch yourself filtering always by the same query, just put that in the FilterSettings (BluConsole/Resources/BluConsole/BluLogSettings).
+Or you can right click on the console header tab and click on: Add Filter

 #### StackTraceIgnore